Aim of this guidance

 - You should take into account whether the applicant’s circumstances have changed since they last offended.
 Talking to them about what they’ve done since their last conviction will give you a better understanding.
 Even if it was quite recent, significant changes could have take place.

 - What responsibilities have they taken on?
 Many people stop offending once they have family responsibilities.

 - Have they addressed past issues that led to their offending?

 - People with recent convictions can still reach the point where they want to put their offending behind them and put their skills towards a more positive lifestyle.
 Even if the offences are quite recent, if the offence is not related to the role, you should still consider.

-- Can a reference be sought from their probation officer or support worker to provide a secondary source to support the efforts they’ve made?
+- If the conviction is recent, can a reference be sought from their probation officer or support worker to support the efforts they’ve made?